-- It should be useful.
+- Your workout tracker should be useful.
 Our modern world is overflowing with data and most of it is never acted upon.
 I prefer a system that records the essential information of what I have done (so I can see my progress), that reduces errors while I am working out (so that I can be more effective with my time), and that helps me make informed decisions about what to do during my next workout.

 With those goals in mind, here's the workout journal tracking system that has worked best for me.